 Supporters laud him as America’s Governor.
 But does he really belong to the world?

-Gov. Ron DeSantis said Friday that people from as far away as Australia are looking to him for hope when it comes to COVID-19 restrictions, with Florida “not just inspiring people from around the country, but around the world.”
+Florida Gov. Ron DeSantis said this week that people from as far away as Australia are looking to him for hope when it comes to COVID-19 restrictions, with the Sunshine State “not just inspiring people from around the country, but around the world.”

 “How do I know that?
 Because I have people writing to me from Australia and Canada and some of these places, saying that they’re looking to Florida for leadership, and they appreciate that we’re actually standing and defending people’s rights and liberties,” DeSantis said.

-Australia has dealt with aggressive lockdowns this summer, especially in major cities, and apparently they’ve had some time to do some letter writing while sequestered.
+Australians have dealt with aggressive lockdowns this Summer, especially in major cities, and apparently they’ve had some time to do some letter writing while sequestered.

 DeSantis made the remarks at the Latin Builders Association’s 40th Annual Awards Ceremony, marking the second trade show in which he decided, for reasons unclear, to wade into unsolicited critiques of Australia’s aggressive approach to COVID-19 mitigation.